honnix/alternative-router/README.md

 Got the idea from [Flask](http://flask.pocoo.org/).

-To register a blueprint (with or without a trailing / are both fine):
+To register a blueprint (with or without a trailing / are both fine because it is removed anyway when registering):

     :- blueprint(b, '/a/long/prefix').